The use of Blood Concentrates is becoming more and more popular in medical Aesthetics.

 Otherwise, you're just creating Platelets (or sheep) out of thin air.

-Our proprietary EZPRF tubes and centrifuge settings are designed to create an injectable blood concentrate rich in platelets, leukocytes and Mesenchymal stem cells.
+Our proprietary EZPRF tubes and centrifuge settings are designed to create a blood concentrate rich in platelets, leukocytes and Mesenchymal stem cells.

 Our offer is very simple, we've got 2 kits, both designed for one patient.
 Our first kit, the EZ2K, contains 2 x 13ml tubes for treatments requiring 3 to 6cc of blood concentrate.
 The other kit, the EZ4k, contains 4 tubes of 13ml and will yield up to10cc.